 Turn right on NY Route 256.
-David Gray Hill Road goes up the hill on the left.
-(This is a seasonal limited use steep gravel road.
-David Gray Road leads directly to the entrance of the Ambuscade Park but it is not recommended for general use.)
+David Gray Hill Road goes up the hill on the left. ( Only 150’ of this road remains seasonal limited use and the remainder has now been abandoned.
+It is currently private property that would have been known in that area as David Gray Road leading directly to the entrance of the Ambuscade Park but it is not recommended for general use.)
 Sullivans’ scouts may have used this route.
 Continue north on NY Rt.
 256 and turn left onto Maple Beach Road.
 Follow Maple Beach Road to Barber Hill Road.
 Turn left onto Barber Hill Road to Gray Road.
 Turn left onto Gray Road to the Ambuscade Park on your right.
 Signs point to the monument beyond the park picnic grounds.

 To follow the army route to the site of the Indian village of Gethtsegwarohare from the Ambuscade Park, take David Gray Road left up the hill past the Lakeview Cemetery to Gray Corners.
 Continue straight on Rosebrugh Road to Groveland Hill Road (County Rd 2).

 Turn right on Groveland Hill Rd to Adamson Rd.
 Turn left onto Adamson Rd .
 Crossing Logan Road stay straight on (all season gravel) Adamson Rd. to NY Route 63.